tideflow-io/tideflow-agent/README.md

 TF_AGENT_URL
 ```

-## How to process data from previous tasks.
+## How to process data from previous tasks

+Each of the predecesor tasks results is represented as an array element with
+two root properties:

+- **type**: an string that defines the kind of data retuned by the previous
+step (object, array, file, etc)
+- **data**: an object containing the task's result.

+### Command actions

 The result from previous tasks are sent to the agent commands via the parameter
 `--tf_previous`.